paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-013-trade-agreements-act-of-1979.md

 ### Statutory Notes

 #### Effective Date
-Part effective on the date of entry into force of the WTO Agreement with respect to the United States [Jan.
-1, 1995], except as otherwise provided, see section 451 of Pub.
+Section effective on the date of entry into force of the WTO Agreement with respect to the United States (Jan.
+1, 1995), except as otherwise provided, see section 451 of Pub.
 L. 103–465, set out as a note under [section 3601 of this title](./chapter-022-uruguay-round-trade-agreements.md#section-3601).

 #### Designation of Agency
 Secretary of Agriculture designated under this section as official responsible for informing public of sanitary and phytosanitary standard-setting activities of each international standard-setting organization, see par.
 (4) of Proc.
 No. 6780, Mar.
 23, 1995, 60 F.R.
 15847, set out as a note under [section 3511 of this title](./chapter-022-uruguay-round-trade-agreements.md#section-3511).